opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_8/report.md

 ##### (1)   European car

-11     The Husband values the car at $35,000 while the Wife values it at $28,000.[\[note: 2\]](#Ftn_2) Since neither party has tendered any documentary evidence to substantiate their positions, and as their positions are not poles apart, I will adopt the average value of $31,500.
+11     The Husband values the car at $35,000 while the Wife values it at $28,000.[^2] Since neither party has tendered any documentary evidence to substantiate their positions, and as their positions are not poles apart, I will adopt the average value of $31,500.

 ##### (2)   Korean car

-12     The Husband values the car at $10,000 while the Wife has not taken a position on the value of this car, even though she appears to disagree with the Husband’s valuation.[\[note: 3\]](#Ftn_3) In the absence of any other evidence, I adopt the Husband’s value of $10,000.
+12     The Husband values the car at $10,000 while the Wife has not taken a position on the value of this car, even though she appears to disagree with the Husband’s valuation.[^3] In the absence of any other evidence, I adopt the Husband’s value of $10,000.

 ##### (3)   Singapore country club membership

 13     The parties agree that the market value of this membership is $190,000.
-However, the Husband submits that this is not a “true representation of the value of the membership”; the transfer fee payable to the country club ($32,100) in the event of a transfer of this membership should be deducted to arrive at an accurate value of this membership.[\[note: 4\]](#Ftn_4) The Wife disagrees and submits that the transfer fee should not be deducted since the Husband wishes to retain the membership.
+However, the Husband submits that this is not a “true representation of the value of the membership”; the transfer fee payable to the country club ($32,100) in the event of a transfer of this membership should be deducted to arrive at an accurate value of this membership.[^4] The Wife disagrees and submits that the transfer fee should not be deducted since the Husband wishes to retain the membership.

 14     The Husband cites two cases in support of his submissions, the first of which is _Wee Beng Choo v Er Sye King_ , where the district judge deducted the transfer fee from the values of the club memberships: at \[26\].
 However, it is unclear from the judgment whether the deduction of the transfer fee was in dispute in that case.
 The second case is the decision of the High Court in _Fong Wai Har v Seah Boon Chai and another_ , where the judicial commissioner accepted the husband’s argument “that the transfer fee … ought to be deducted from \[the country club’s valuation\], given that any transfer would necessarily incur that expense”: at \[11\].
 However, it is unclear from the judgment whether the husband was seeking to retain the country club membership.

-15     In the present case, the Husband has stated unequivocally that he is “unwilling to sell the \[country club\] membership as it is \[his\] main source of entertainment and exercise”.[\[note: 5\]](#Ftn_5) The Wife does not object to the Husband’s retention of his membership.
+15     In the present case, the Husband has stated unequivocally that he is “unwilling to sell the \[country club\] membership as it is \[his\] main source of entertainment and exercise”.[^5] The Wife does not object to the Husband’s retention of his membership.
 Since the Husband does not wish to transfer the membership to someone else, I see no reason to deduct the transfer fee from the value of the membership.

 16     I also note that when a party retains property (such as a house) in his or her own name in the event of a divorce, fees that are usually incurred in a potential future sale (such as conveyancing fees) are not typically deducted from the value of that property.
 Further, where real property (such as the matrimonial home) is transferred from one party to another, it is typically the transferee who bears the cost of any future transfer.
 Thus, by analogy, I find it reasonable for the Husband, who will continue to retain the benefits of the membership, to solely bear the notional cost of transfer as the membership is already in his own name.
 I thus adopt the Wife’s valuation of $190,000.